 In the early days following birth, some women will experience a temporary condition commonly known as ‘The Baby Blues’.
-This will generally occur between the 3rd and 5th day after having your baby, and can leave you feeling very distressed and/or emotional.
+This will generally occur between the third and fifth day after having your baby and can leave you feeling very distressed and/or emotional.

 Often women will describe feeling very teary and sometimes even irritable.
 Be reassured that these overwhelming feelings are completely normal and natural, and are due to the sudden change in your hormone levels following the birth.